top of page

 • Butter: 1 teaspoon to spread on toast

-4. Low-fat plain Greek yoghurt with strawberries and almond flakes (around 400kcal)
+4. Low-fat plain Greek yogurt with strawberries and almond flakes (around 400 kcal)

 • Strawberries: 80g